-- Reporting an improper governmental action pursuant to this policy, - Cooperating with an investigation by an auditing official related to a report of improper governmental action, or - Testifying in a proceeding or prosecution arising out of an improper governmental action This protection includes, but is not limited to, protection from retaliation.
+- Reporting an improper governmental action pursuant to this policy, - Cooperating with an investigation by an auditing official related to a report of improper governmental action, or - Testifying in a proceeding or prosecution arising out of an improper governmental action

 Any whistleblower who believes they are being retaliated against should contact the auditor or their designee immediately.
 Reports of retaliation must be made within 60 days of gaining knowledge of the retaliatory action.
 The right of a whistleblower for protection against retaliation does not include immunity for any personal wrongdoing that is alleged and investigated.